dmitriyVasilievich1986/compress-decompress-data/README.md

 function "get_decompressed_data" takes string, which was properly compress by functions above, as an argument and return decompressed string.

 *** Entry Point ***
-script "main.py" is a etry point.
+script "main.py" is an entry point.

 "main.py" takes 3 arguments:
   "method": comrpess or decompress.